 There is no excuse for letting your healthy lifestyle get derailed while you’re on the road.
 It may take some discipline.
 But what good thing isn’t worth working for?

 Your turn: Do you let your healthy eating or exercise routine go when you’re traveling?
 What tips have you found to stay on track while on the road?
-I’d love to hear from you.
+Leave a comment below.